AndreasOpedal/cilsg/submission/README.md

 ## Directory structure

 This submission directory is structured as follows: the `data/` directory contains the training data and the missing entries for the submission.
 The `src/` data contains the implementation of most algorithms (apart from the autoencoder).
 Last, the `notebook/` directory contains notebooks for each algorithm.
-Notebooks are meant to be an aid the understanding on how each algorithm works, while the files in the `src/` are meant to be used for quick execution.

 ## Requirements